-- (a) Residents may use the following appliances in their rooms, apartments or suites: clocks, stereos, televisions, fans, personal computers, lamps, rice cookers, and the university-provided combination microwave/ refrigerator/freezer. (this combination appliance is not provided at Mendoza House, Gateway, Neil, Worthington, Wooster/ATI apartments, Mansfield apartments and Newark apartments). - (b) Residents, exercising reasonable caution, may use the following appliances in their apartments, rooms or suites: pod-style coffee makers, hot air popcorn poppers, irons and hair appliances. - If the appliance has a heating element, the element must be enclosed. - Appliances are to be used on a noncombustible surface (special pads can be purchased from local department stores) and never on bedding, upholstery, or wood surfaces. - (c) Appliances should be attended to while in use and unplugged when not in use. - (d) Residents may not use the following appliances in the residence halls: including but not limited to 3D printers, microwave ovens and refrigerators (other than the combination microwave/refrigerator/freezer) as well as toaster ovens, hot pots, electric skillets, hot plates, electric or gas grills, electric blankets, heating pads, space heaters, sun lamps, air conditioners, air fryers (except in apartments with kitchens), or any popcorn popper other than a hot air popcorn popper.
-Residents in Gateway: please refer to the addendum at the end of this document. - (e) An extension outlet bar equipped with a circuit breaker is the recommended extension device.
-Cords should never be placed across aisles, wrapped around metal fixtures or furniture, or run through doorways or under carpet or bedding.
+- Residents may use the following appliances in their rooms, apartments or suites: clocks, stereos, televisions, fans, personal computers, lamps, rice cookers, and the university-provided combination microwave/ refrigerator/freezer. (this combination appliance is not provided at Mendoza House, Gateway, Neil, Worthington, Wooster/ATI apartments, Mansfield apartments and Newark apartments). - (b) Residents, exercising reasonable caution, may use the following appliances in their apartments, rooms or suites: pod-style coffee makers, hot air popcorn poppers, irons and hair appliances. - If the appliance has a heating element, the element must be enclosed. - Appliances are to be used on a noncombustible surface (special pads can be purchased from local department stores) and never on bedding, upholstery, or wood surfaces. - (c) Appliances should be attended to while in use and unplugged when not in use. - Residents may not use the following appliances in the residence halls: including but not limited to 3D printers, microwave ovens and refrigerators (other than the combination microwave/refrigerator/freezer) as well as toaster ovens, hot pots, electric skillets, hot plates, electric or gas grills, electric blankets, heating pads, space heaters, sun lamps, air conditioners, or any popcorn popper other than a hot air popcorn popper. - (e) An extension outlet bar equipped with a circuit breaker is the recommended extension device.
+Cords should never be placed across aisles, wrapped around metal fixtures or furniture, or run through doorways or under carpet or bedding. - (f) Residents may not use any extension cord on a permanent basis. - (g) Octopus plugs or other multiple plugs are prohibited.